| Home | Old Testament Studies | Ezekiel Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: BIBLICAL FAITH IS CORPORATE

 18:3 "As I live" This is an oath based on the covenant name of God, YHWH (cf. Ezek.
 5:11; 14:16,18,20; 16:48; 17:16,19; 18:3; 20:3,31,33; 33:11,27; 34:8; 35:6,11).
 YHWH is the only-living, ever-living God.
-All life is derived from Him, belongs to Him, and remains through Him (i.e., "all souls are Mine," Ezek.
+All life is derived from Him, belongs to Him, and remains through Him (i.e. "all souls are Mine," Ezek.
 18:4).
-What He says will surely come true!
+What He swears will surely come true (cf. Isa.
+55:9-11)!

 SPECIAL TOPIC: NAMES FOR DEITY, D.

 ▣ "you are surely not going to use this proverb in Israel any more" This same proverb is mentioned in Jer.
 31:29, but in the setting of "the last days."
-This proverb impugns the justice and fairness of God (cf. Lam.
+This proverb impugns the justice and fairness of God (cf. Jer.
+16:20; Lam.
 5:7).

 SPECIAL TOPIC: CHARACTERISTICS OF ISRAEL'S GOD (OT)

-18:4 "soul" This is not the Greek concept that we have a soul (i.e., divine spark), but the Hebrew concept that we are a soul (i.e., nephesh, cf. Gen. 2:7).
-The Hebrew word (BDB 659, KB 711-713) used four times in this verse, describes the life force (i.e., breath) in both animals and humans (cf. Gen. 1:20-30; 2:7,19; 7:22; Job 34:14-15; Ps.
+18:4 "soul" This is not the Greek concept that we have a soul (i.e. divine spark), but the Hebrew concept that we are a soul (i.e. nephesh, cf. Gen. 2:7).
+The Hebrew word (BDB 659, KB 711-713) used four times in this verse, describes the life force (i.e. breath) in both animals and humans (cf. Gen. 1:20-30; 2:7,19; 7:22; Job 34:14-15; Ps.
 104:29, 30; 146:4; Eccl.
 3:19-21).
-Humans are uniquely related to God by His personal formation of them and His breathing life into them (cf. Gen. 2:7), yet they are also creatures of this planet.
+Humans are uniquely related to YHWH by His personal formation of them and His breathing life into them (cf. Gen. 2:7), yet they are also creatures of this planet.
 We eat, breathe, reproduce just like other animals of this planet.
 However, we are also created in God's image and likeness (cf. Gen. 1:26-27).
-We are a physical and spiritual unity (i.e., Ps.
+We are a physical and spiritual unity (i.e. Ps.
 42:1).

 SPECIAL TOPIC: BODY AND SPIRIT

 ▣ "all souls are Mine" This is not a theological statement of monotheism (as in Num.
 16:22; 27:16; Isa.
 42:5; 57:16).
-The original author is speaking of the covenant people and particularly of Judah's royal line (i.e., Hezekiah, Manasseh, and Josiah).
+The original author is speaking of the covenant people and particularly of Judah's royal line (i.e. Hezekiah, Manasseh, and Josiah).

 What does "die" (BDB 559, KB 562) mean here?
 It must be more than physical death!
 It is the opposite of true "life" (cf. Ezek.
 18:9).
 There is "life" (BDB 310, KB 309) beyond this reality.
 This "life" is characterized by the presence and character of God.

 The Bible mentions three kinds of death or possibly progressive stages of death.
 The first is Genesis 3.
 Adam and Eve ate of the forbidden fruit, but they were still alive physically.
-The "death" referred to was relational (i.e., God to human, human to human, and human to self), as well as contextual (i.e., the planet, the ethos was altered).
+The "death" referred to was relational (i.e. God to human, human to human, and human to self), as well as contextual (i.e. the planet, the ethos was altered).

 The second aspect of death is personal, physical death (cf. Genesis 5).
 Spiritual death (cf. Eph.
 2:1) resulted in the physical cessation of life.